jamesmcm/fireiceRL/PLAN.md

 **1.2.
 Python-fceux Bridge:**

 Leveraging existing projects that have successfully bridged Python and fceux is highly recommended.
 Frameworks like `fceux2openai` and `gym-nes-mario-bros` provide excellent starting points.
-These typically involve a Lua script that runs within fceux to read memory addresses, VRAM, and send controller inputs via sockets, and a Python wrapper to interact with this script.
+Our bridge extends these ideas with a dedicated level-loader command: the Lua script listens for reset requests, applies a savestate, writes the target world/level directly into RAM, and resumes play without ever showing menus to the agent.

 **1.3.
 The Lua Connection:**